 8 oz cream cheese, room temperature

-4 oz sour cream
+4 oz sour cream1/2 cup mayonnaise

-Mix it all together and bake at 350 for 15 minutes.
 Optionally top with a layer of a parmesan to create a crust on the top.

-If you'd prefer to make this mix into actual crab rangoon, you can make the exact same combo, subbing additional cream cheese for the sour cream
+you can make the exact same combo, subbing additional cream cheese for the sour

 Rick Bayless's Winter Guacamole

-3 avocados (they are ripe when they gently yield and mush to pressure)
+3 avocados (they are ripe when they gently yield and mush to

 1/4 cup of finely diced red onion